node-class-may-2023/ComIT_Node/javascript.md

   console.log(otherName); // Pepe
 }

-console.log(otherName); // otroNombre is not defined
+console.log(otherName); // otherName is not defined
 ```

 * Using var won't give us block element scope, that's why we can access the **otherName** variable outside the { }